How to Model Ineffective Flow Areas

 Ineffective Flow Areas Are Not Permanent

-It should be noted that ineffective flow areas are not permanent, in that they change into effectively carrying flow when the computed water surface elevation is above the defined ineffective flow area elevation.
-To make them permanent, raise the top trigger elevation to the highest point on the channel section.
+It is important to recognize that areas of ineffective flow are not fixed; they can transition to effective flow conditions when the calculated water surface elevation exceeds the specified elevation of the ineffective flow area.
+To establish these areas as permanent, the top trigger elevation must be increased to the maximum height of the channel section.

 Do Not Affect Overtopping Flows